anthony-dl/dotfiles/README.md

 	 - Backward kill word: M-x + h

 Python IDE on emacs?
 I have also configured Emacs to become a lightweight yet powerful IDE with incredible code suggestions.
 In addition, code formaters such as flake8 and blacken are also integrated.
-The shortcut for formatting code with blaken in Emacs is ```C-c c```
+The shortcut for formatting code with blaken in Emacs is `C-c c`.
+For more information and more features, please visit [emacs folder](emacs)

 ## Tmux
 Primarily re-bind the ```Ctrl+b``` to ```Ctrl+q``` to avoid confliction with the ```Ctrl+b``` in the Linux terminal and Emacs which does the backward move.